SethSterlin/Traffic-Source-Analysis-Project-Maven-Fuzzy-Factory/README.md

 # Sales Trend Analysis Project – Maven Fuzzy Factory

-## Project Summary
+## Project Background

-This project focuses on **analyzing traffic sources and marketing performance** to understand
-**where customers come from and which channels drive the highest-quality traffic and conversions**.

-By linking **website session data with order data**, I evaluated both **traffic volume and conversion efficiency** across marketing channels.
-The analysis supports **data-driven decisions on ad spend, bidding strategy, and campaign optimization**, with the ultimate goal of improving **marketing ROI and sustainable growth**.

-Using SQL and visualization tools, I analyzed traffic sources, conversion rates, trends over time, and performance by device type to identify actionable insights for marketing strategy optimization.

----
+In the early stage of an e-commerce business, marketing teams often face a critical challenge:
+**driving traffic efficiently while ensuring that visitors actually convert into customers.**
+With limited budgets and high competition in digital advertising, understanding *where traffic comes from*, *how users behave*, and *which channels truly drive revenue* becomes essential for sustainable growth.

+This project uses the **Maven Fuzzy Factory** dataset, a realistic e-commerce database that captures the full customer journey — from website sessions and pageviews to orders, products, and refunds.
+The dataset reflects real-world business complexity, including multiple traffic sources, device types, and changing marketing strategies over time.

+The primary business problem addressed in this analysis is:

+**Are our marketing campaigns attracting high-quality traffic that converts, or are we paying for volume without sufficient return?**

+To answer this, the project focuses on **traffic source analysis and conversion rate optimization**, two core pillars of performance marketing.
+By linking session-level data with order outcomes, the analysis evaluates not only *how much traffic* each channel generates, but also *how valuable that traffic is* in terms of actual sales.

+Throughout the project, I simulate real decision-making scenarios faced by a marketing team — such as adjusting bids, reallocating budget across devices, and responding to declining performance.
+Using SQL and data visualization, the analysis translates raw data into actionable business insights that support smarter bidding strategies, improved ROI, and more efficient growth.

+This project demonstrates how data can be used not just to report metrics, but to **guide strategic marketing decisions in a competitive e-commerce environment**.

-## Project Highlights
+### Project Highlights

 - Identified **Google Search (nonbrand)** as the primary traffic source (>90% of sessions)
 - Measured **conversion rate below benchmark** (2.88% vs expected 4%)
 - Analyzed **traffic trends before and after bid adjustments**
 - Discovered significant **conversion rate differences by device type**
 - Demonstrated that **device-level bid optimization improved desktop traffic volume**

+### Tools: `SQL` `MySQL` `Tableau`

 ---